Use Polysulphate to Lower Farm Carbon Footprint

 Crop-Friendly and Environmentally Friendly

-The unit of measurement for carbon footprint is kg of carbon dioxide equivalent per kg (kg CO2e kg-1) of product.
-Compared with a wide range of equivalent fertilizers, Polysulphate has the lowest carbon footprint at 0.034 kg CO2e kg-1 of product.
-It is so much lower that it is less than 3% the carbon footprint of ammonium nitrate.
+The unit of measurement for carbon footprint is kg of carbon dioxide equivalent produced per kg (kg CO2e per kg) of product.
+Compared with a wide range of equivalent fertilizers, Polysulphate has the lowest carbon footprint at 0.0029 kg CO2e per kg of product.
+Such a low carbon footprint makes Polysulphate stand out as a prime eco-friendly choice for farmers.